slsa-framework/slsa-github-generator/BYOB.md

 ```

 ## Upload Attestations
-In a final ["publish" job](https://github.com/laurentsimon/byob-doc/blob/main/.github/workflows/builder_example_slsa3.yml#L110-L141), we may [download the attestations](https://github.com/laurentsimon/byob-doc/blob/main/.github/workflows/builder_example_slsa3.yml#L117C19-L121) and do whatever we'd like with them.
-We may [upload them as release assets to a GitHub release](https://github.com/laurentsimon/byob-doc/blob/main/.github/workflows/builder_example_slsa3.yml#L123-L141), or upload them to a registry, etc.
+In a final ["publish" job](https://github.com/laurentsimon/byob-doc/blob/main/.github/workflows/builder_example_slsa3.yml#L110-L141) of the TRW, we [download the attestations](https://github.com/laurentsimon/byob-doc/blob/main/.github/workflows/builder_example_slsa3.yml#L117C19-L121) and do whatever we'd like with them.
+In our example, we [upload them as release assets to a GitHub release](https://github.com/laurentsimon/byob-doc/blob/main/.github/workflows/builder_example_slsa3.yml#L123-L141).
+You may instead upload them to a registry, etc.

-Also think about [returning the attestation to the PW](https://github.com/laurentsimon/byob-doc/blob/main/.github/workflows/builder_example_slsa3.yml#L69-L75) in case they want to use them themselves.
-If you return the attestations as output, we encourage you to create a 'secure-download-attestation' Action for your users, e.g. under a download folder in your repository.
-See an example [here](https://github.com/laurentsimon/byob-doc/blob/main/download/attestation/action.yml).
+Also think about [returning the attestation to the PW](https://github.com/laurentsimon/byob-doc/blob/main/.github/workflows/builder_example_slsa3.yml#L69-L75) in case end-users want to use the attestations themselves.
+If you do so, we encourage you to create a [secure-download-attestation(https://github.com/laurentsimon/byob-doc/blob/main/download/attestation/action.yml) Action for your users, e.g. under a download folder in your repository.
+This will improve user experience as they won't have to be aware of the SLSA repository and its framework.

+# Provenance Example
+TODO

 # Other Delegators
 TODO(Non-low perms)